 But small businesses also suffer at the hands of hackers, and this often gets overlooked.
 According to Verizon, 43 percent of cyberattacks were targeted at small businesses.

-But even then, many small organizations do not take the required measures regarding cybersecurity.
-Apart from putting it on the backburner and lack of resources, SMBs pay dearly when they are hit from any attack.
+But even then, many small organizations do not take the required safety measures regarding cybersecurity.
+Apart from putting it on the back burner and lack of resources, SMBs pay dearly when they are hit by any attack.
 Data leaks cost a lot.
 And no matter what the cost, such attacks could lead to devastating results.

 Last year, Hiscox reported that data attacks cost businesses $200,000 on average, irrespective of their size.
 For a multimillion-dollar company, that is not a big amount, but it could be a hefty below for a small business that does not have a backup plan to recover from such a financial loss.

-Here are some of the best cybersecurity practices for SMBs:
+Here are some of the high-level cybersecurity best practices for small businesses:

 1. Take a proactive approach